LucianoPolit/Leash/README.md

 #### Success

-Basically, the purpose of this `Interceptor` is to intercept when `Alamofire` retrieves a response.
-Let me show you two examples:

-We know that, sometimes, the `API` could retrieve a custom error with more information:
+**Optimizing Response Management**

+The Success Interceptor is pivotal when Alamofire successfully retrieves a response, offering a chance to perform additional validations or processing.
+Here are two illustrative examples:

+1. **BodyValidator**: This interceptor decodes the response data to check for API-specific errors.
+If found, it handles them appropriately.

 ```swift
 class BodyValidator: SuccessInterceptor {